Twin Quantum Cheshire Photons: Introduction

 \section{Introduction}

-Properties are related in common understanding to objects that carry them, for example slowness belongs to the turtle.
-Yet in his novel {\em Alice's Adventures in Wonderland} C. S. Lewis mischievously mentioned a smile with no cat.
-Aharonov {\em et al.} showed that quantum mechanics indeed allows such situations to happen in experiments with pre- and post-selection on both path and polarization degrees of freedom of a photon \cite{qph1202.0631v1}.
-We generalize this result to four degrees of freedom by completely dissociating the position and the orthogonal polarizations of an entangled pair of photons.
-First, we retrieve the `one smile no cat' result.
-Second, we show that the disembodiment of physical properties can be even stronger, since in some situations smiles cannot be traced back to any definite cat.
+It is usually assumed that properties are related to objects that carry them, for example slowness belongs to the turtle.
+Yet in his novel {\em Alice's Adventures in Wonderland} Lewis Carroll mischievously mentioned a smile with no cat.
+Aharonov {\em et al.} showed that quantum mechanics indeed allows such situations to happen in experiments with pre- and post-selection on both path and polarization degrees of freedom of a photon \cite{aharonov_quantum_2013}.
+We generalize this result to four degrees of freedom by completely dissociating the positions and the polarizations of an entangled pair of photons.
+In section \ref{section2}, we retrieve the `one smile no cat' result.
+In section \ref{section3}, we show that the disembodiment of physical properties can be even stronger, since in some situations polarizations cannot be traced back to any definite photon.